Flora72/Flora72/README.md

 👯 I’m looking to collaborate on Sauti https://github.com/Flora72/SAUTI <br>
 🤝 I’m looking for help with API Integration & Secure Data Handling<br>
 👨‍💻 All of my projects are available at https://github.com/Flora72<br>
-💬 Ask me about Django,Python,JS, semantic HTML, SQL, and building real-world projects with impact.<br>
+💬 Ask me about Django,Python,JS,HTML, SQL, and building real-world projects with impact.<br>
 📫 How to reach me zahratheo569@gmail.com <br>
 ⚡ Fun fact I believe code should be functional and beautiful, like poetry with logic.<br><br>